T

 museum

-Home to Michelangelo's iconic David sculpture, this gallery also houses a significant collection of Florentine paintings from the 13th to 16th centuries.
-It's a must-visit for art lovers seeking to witness masterpieces up close.
+Home to Michelangelo's iconic David, this gallery also houses a significant collection of Florentine paintings from the 13th to 16th centuries.
+It's a must-visit for art lovers.

-• Book tickets well in advance online to skip long queues.
+• Book tickets well in advance online to skip the long queues.

-• Arrive at your designated entry time to manage crowds.
+• Arrive at your booked time slot to ensure entry.

 2. Midday